-RCI cruisers who purchase The Key can enjoy expedited check-in, and are able to board the ship before the general boarding begins.
+Royal Caribbean cruisers who purchase The Key enjoy expedited check-in and can board the ship before the general boarding begins.
 If you want to get your vacation started ASAP, this is an amazing perk.

 Planning to arrive at the cruise terminal a bit later in the day?
 This benefit might not be as valuable to you.
 Although you’ll be able to bypass the long lines at check-in, you’ll be boarding the ship (and waiting for those notoriously slow embarkation day elevators) along with everyone else.

 An interesting perk with The Key program is the ability to drop off carry on luggage (usually in the theater until 1:30 PM).
 Crew delivers your bags to your stateroom and leaves them in the room—not outside your door like regular checked luggage.

 When I first heard about this service, I thought it was an odd perk to offer.
 I know I carefully pack my embarkation day bag with exactly what I’ll need for the day plus any valuables I need to keep an eye on.
 Everything else gets dropped off with the porters outside the terminal.
 I couldn’t imagine why anyone would carry on a bag, only to check it soon after boarding!